 The footnote reference number normally follows a period or a comma, though exceptionally it may follow an individual word.
 Footnote numbers start with 1.
 Examples in footnotes have the numbers (i), (ii), etc.

 Tables and figures are numbered consecutively.
-They appear in the text as close as possible to the place where they are mentioned.
 Each table and each figure has a caption.
 The caption is placed under the figure or table, with only the figure or table number in bold, e.g. Table 1: Caption.
 Figure 1: Caption.
 The caption ends in a full stop.

-If your figure file includes text then please present the font as Arial, or Fira Sans.
-These fonts support the International Phonetical Alphabet (IPA) symbols.
+If your figure file includes text then please present the font as Arial, or Fira Sans, as these fonts support the International Phonetical Alphabet (IPA) symbols.

 All figures must be uploaded separately as supplementary files during the submission process, if possible in colour and at a resolution of at least 300dpi.
-Each file should not be more than 20MB.
-Standard formats accepted are: JPG, TIFF, GIF, PNG, EPS.
+No file should be larger than 20MB.
+Standard formats accepted are: jpg, tiff, gif, png, eps.
 For line drawings, please provide the original vector file (e.g. .ai, or .eps).